 The cold, hard stats are remarkable.
 And yet they don’t begin to do justice to the contribution Manny Smith made to Wrexham over his five seasons at the club, or express the magnitude of our loss as we search for players to improve our position.
-Player of the season in his first season, Smith established himself immediately as a byword for consistency and reliability in … Continue reading Manny Smith, Defender of the Faith
+To my eyes, in the last 15 years Wrexham have only had four genuinely reliable central defenders.
+Mark Creighton, Nat … Continue reading Manny Smith, Defender of the Faith

 You’ve had your say, and the result was very conclusive.
 Andy Morrell won the vote for Wrexham’s best National League manager by a mile.
 It only makes sense of course: Morrell took us closest to returning to the National League, and led us into two of the for play-offs we’ve reached.
 He also won the FA Trophy and was the boss when we managed our … Continue reading RESULTS | Wrexham AFC’s Best National League Manager

 Joe Allen has to be in and for me and very controversial, Saunders or Ricketts as manager — andy conde (@AuctioneerAndy) May 27, 2019 It was Andy Conde who put the thought in my mind, You’ve chosen your National League XI, now who would you like to manage them?
 We’ve run through the full range of managers trying to get out of this league: experienced … Continue reading VOTE | Wrexham AFC’s Best National League Manager